JWU offers a number of accelerated programs in both culinary arts and baking and pastry arts to get you started on a rewarding career path.

 Complete your first year of study over the summer through accelerated course work and pay only one-third the current tuition for the first term (June–August).
 In September you’ll begin your sophomore year and complete a hands-on learning experience at either a University facility or an off-campus site.

 Who should apply?
 Those who have worked in the food service industry for a minimum of 3–5 years, or who have completed extensive food service courses, and who meet all entry requirements.
 For more information or to apply, download the brochure (750K PDF).

-FAST ProgramIf your high school has an approved articulation agreement with JWU, we offer an opportunity to earn credits toward a JWU degree while you're still in high school through our Freshman Advanced Study Track (FAST).
+FAST ProgramIf your high school is a participating member of the Freshman Advanced Study Track (FAST) program, we offer an opportunity to earn credits toward a JWU degree while you're still in high school.

 Culinary arts students enrolled in approved tech-prep programs — who meet academic requirements — may be eligible to earn up to 9 quarter college credits toward their Culinary Arts associate degree.

 Garnish your DegreeIf you have a bachelor’s degree* and would like to enter the culinary field, you can get an associate degree in just 12 months.